Sriman

 Sriman (श्रीमन्) is an epithet of the Hindu deity Vishnu.
-It refers to the deity being the possessor of Sri, both referring to his consort Lakshmi, the goddess of prosperity, as well as the material and non material aspects of fortune.
+It refers to the deity being the possessor of Sri, both referring to his consort Lakshmi, the goddess of prosperity, as well as the material and non-material aspects of fortune.

+It is more generally used in the form of an honorific, as a prefix for male names.